Introduction

 The right webcam source can then be selected in the live view settings.

-To activate the AutoIt script, select Sony Imaging Edge Remote
+To activate the AutoIt script, select Sony Imaging Edge Remote as capture source and set the image input directory.

 Physical camera set-up